Belmont Crochet Shoulder Bag Pattern Free

 If you want your beautiful crochet handbag to look similar to the bag I made, you’ll want to substitute a yarn that is smooth and doesn’t have loose fibers.

-You could probably hold together 2 strands of medium-weight cotton yarn to achieve a similar look, but I haven’t tried this yet to verify how the similar the sizing would be.
+You could probably hold together 2 strands of medium-weight cotton yarn to achieve a similar look, but I haven’t tried this yet to verify how similar the sizing would be.

 Stitches used for the Belmont Crochet Shoulder Bag